tuncer-byte/byte/README.md

 ![Project Architecture and Flow](public/architect.png)

-Byte is a powerful AI coding assistant Visual Studio Code extension that enhances your coding workflow with AI-powered assistance.
-It provides a seamless chat interface and powerful code-related commands to help you write, understand, refactor, and optimize your code.
+Byte is a powerful Visual Studio Code extension that enhances your coding workflow with AI-powered assistance.
+It provides a chat interface and code analysis tools designed to help you write, understand, refactor, and optimize your code.

 ## Features

 ### Multi-Provider AI Integration
-Byte supports multiple AI providers, allowing you to choose the one that best suits your needs:
+Byte supports different AI providers, allowing you to choose the one that best suits your needs:
 - **OpenAI** - Utilize OpenAI's powerful language models
 - **Google Gemini** - Leverage Google's advanced Gemini AI models
-- **Local Models** - Connect to your own locally-hosted AI models
+- **Local Models (Ollama)** - Connect to locally running AI models through Ollama on your own computer

 ### Intelligent Code Assistant
-- **Code Explanation** - Get detailed explanations of any code snippet
+- **Code Analysis** - Get detailed explanations and analyses of your selected code blocks
+- **Chat with Code** - Ask questions and get answers about your selected code blocks
-- **Code Refactoring** - Receive suggestions to improve your code quality
+- **Code Improvement** - Receive suggestions to improve your code quality
 - **Documentation Generation** - Automatically generate comprehensive documentation
-- **Code Optimization** - Optimize code for performance, memory, or readability
+- **Code Optimization** - Optimize your code for performance, memory, or readability
 - **Issue Detection** - Find potential bugs, security vulnerabilities, and code smells
 - **Unit Test Generation** - Automatically create unit tests for your code

 ### Intuitive User Interface
-- **Chat Panel** - Convenient sidebar chat interface
+- **Chat Panel** - Convenient chat interface in the sidebar
-- **Slash Commands** - Quick access to specialized AI functions
+- **Code Analysis Panel** - Panel that analyzes selected code blocks and provides chat functionality
 - **Context-Aware Responses** - AI understands your current file and project context
-- **Agent Mode** - Enable automatic code modifications and command execution

 ## Installation

-1. Open VS Code extensions panel (Ctrl+Shift+X / Cmd+Shift+X)
+1. Open the VS Code extensions panel (Ctrl+Shift+X / Cmd+Shift+X)
 2. Search for "Byte AI Assistant"
 3. Click Install